Eastern Philosophy and the Meaning of Life

-This question seems to be the question that has shaken many people’s faith in life, society, and God.Why exactly are we here on earth?
-What is the reason?
-Why do people suffer so much?
+Some important questions to consider, when taking on this question, are to follow.Why exactly are we here on earth?
+Why do people suffer, so much?
 Why is there so much injustice, so much pain in the world?
 Can people change their path in life?
-Should we fight against whom we seem to be destined to become?
+Should we fight against, What we seem to be destined, to become?
 When we die, will our whole lives be for nothing?
 Will we die in vain?

 Is there a God?

-The quote that best represents Siddhartha Gautama is: "attainment of nirvana requires more than merely letting go of selfish desires; it requires understanding that what are ordinarily thought of as one’s body and one’s consciousnesses are not real, are not the true Self” (Moore &Bruder, 2008 p.
+The quote that best represents Siddhartha Gautama is: "attainment of nirvana, requires more than merely letting go of selfish desires.
+It requires zunderstanding, what is ordinarily thought of as one’s body and one’s consciousnesses is not real, are not the true Self” (Moore &Bruder, 2008 p.
 530).

-The eight fold path is Gautama’s approach to ending an individual’s suffering.
-He believes that people can only end the cycle of reincarnation when they follow the four noble truths and the eightfold path.
-Suffering is due partly to the uncertain world and partly to Karma.
-Karma means action or deed; it is the intent behind the action that decides whether the karma is good or bad.
-Karma can last over several lifetimes and determine where you are placed in the next life.
-Human suffering is caused by selfishness and ignorance.
-Through meditation and self sacrifice one can achieve enlightenment and find peace (nirvana) and end the cycle of life (Moore & Bruder, 2008 p.530-535).
+So, to sum up Sidartha's philosophy it is important to remember, the following concept.
+Suffering is due partly to the uncertain world, and partly to Karma.
+Karma means action or deed. it is the intent behind the action, which decides, whether the karma is good, or bad.
+Karma can last over several lifetimes, and determine where you are placed, in the next life.
+Human suffering is caused by selfishness, and ignorance.
+Through meditation and self-sacrifice, one can achieve enlightenment and find peace (nirvana) and end the cycle of life (Moore & Bruder, 2008 p.530-535).

 According to John Makransky (2005), “Gautama was viewed as someone who became perfectly transparent to the unconditioned reality, nirvana, So as fully to embody its qualities of unconditioned freedom, all-inclusive love, and penetrating insight to disclose the means for many others to realize them” (Para.
 2).
 This coupled with the quote from Gautama sums of Gautama’s ideas perfectly.

 The quote, which best represents Lao Tzu is, “Can you understand all and penetrate all, without taking any action?
-To produce and to rear them, To produce, but not to take possession of them, To act, but not to rely on one’s own ability, To lead them, but not to master them—This is called profound and secret virtue” (Bruder & Moore, 2008, p.
+To produce and to rear them, To produce, but not to take possession of them, to act, but not to rely on one’s own ability, To lead them, but not to master them—This is called profound and secret virtue” (Bruder & Moore, 2008, p.
 536).

 Chuang Tzu had a lot of the same philosophies as Lao Tzu.
-He believed that people should accept their lot in life without constant worrying.
-He believed in the Tao, and that life was unchangeable.
-He did not place as much importance on political issues as Lao Tzu.
+He thought that people should accept their lot in life, without constant worrying.
+He had fairh in the Tao, and the fact, life was unchangeable.
+He did not place as much importance on political issues, as Lao Tzu.
 He believed in the equality of everything, through opposites.